daimh/poor-mans-cloud/README.md

 - VM clone

 ## Installation
 1. Assuming we have two nodes, pm-1 and pm-2.
-We also use pm-1 as the manager node to run X application and also ssh to all the other nodes.
+We also use pm-1 as the manager node

-2. go to the manager node, setup the ssh key access to all nodes
+2. go to the manager node, setup the root ssh key access to pm-2

 3. on the manager node
   $ cd /opt
   $ git clone https://github.com/daimh/poor-mans-cloud.git
   $ ln -s /opt/poor-mans-cloud/etc/pmc.conf /etc/pmc.conf
   $ export PATH=$PATH:/opt/poor-mans-cloud/bin
   $ pmc-pm-init pm-1
   $ pmc-pm-init pm-2